anaisalfonsi/portfolio_api/readme.md

 - php bin/console doctrine:database:create

 - php bin/console make:migration (!!!
-Before making a new migration, make sure the migrations file is empty.
+Before making a new migration, make sure the migrations folder is empty (if exists).
 Otherwise, delete all the migrations inside the folder.)

 - php bin/console doctrine:migrations:migrate